— "For students interested in frontier research at the interface of biology, computer science, physics and mathematics."

 - Pattern formation and dynamics

 We expect to expand into more areas in coming years.
 See here for more details.

 The minimum eligibility criteria for this Ph.D. programme includes:

 (a) Masters or 4-year Bachelors (B.E. or B.Tech. or equivalent) degree in any branch of science, mathematics or engineering, and

 (b) Test score valid as of June 2021 in any national research entrance exam including CSIR-UGC JRF, GATE, JGEEBILS, DBT JRF, BINC, NBHM and JEST

-Interviews will be held in June/July 2021.
+- Interviews will be held in online in September 2021.

 How to Apply

 Please send applications via email to: compbio.applications [at] imsc [dot] res [dot] in

 Results of relevant national entrance exam (CSIR-UGC JRF, GATE, JGEEBILS, DBT JRF, BINC, NBHM, JEST or other